 For Manila to Dumaguete, Superferry 1/5 departs from Pier 15 of South Harbor every Monday at 10:45 pm.
 Then arrives on Tuesday 11:00 pm at Cebu International Port, then finally depart for Dumaguete at 2 am Wednesday morning.

-Note: Schedule subject to change, please check superferry website for further infos.
+Note: Schedule is subject to change, please check superferry website for further infos.

 Leaves Dumaguete for Manila every Monday at 1 pm